Yordan Hadzhikonstantinov-Dzhinot

 Yordan Hadzhikonstantinov - Dzhinot (Йордан Хаджиконстантинов - Джинот, Jордан Хаџи Константинов - Џинот, c.
-1818 – 22 August 1882), was a Bulgarian teacher, writer, and an important figure of the Bulgarian National Revival in Macedonia during the 19th century.
+1818 – 22 August 1882), was a Bulgarian teacher, writer, playwright and an important figure of the Bulgarian National Revival in Macedonia during the 19th century.

 Hadzhikonstantinov devoted all his life to the cause of secular public education, and he actively promoted the idea of enforcement of spoken vernacular in the schools and applying of modern pedagogical practices.

 Biography

 Yordan Hadzhikonstantinov, nicknamed Dzhinot, was born around 1818 in Veles, Ottoman Empire (today North Macedonia).
 Hadzhikonstantinov received his education in Veles, continuing his education in Samokov and the Greek gymnasium in Thessaloniki.
 In 1838, he became a teacher in his hometown of Veles.
 Per historian Vemund Aarbakke, as a strong nationalist, he did not permit church singing in Greek in his part of town, nor did he permit Greek teachers in the community.
 He soon came into conflict with the Phanariot bishop.
 For three years, he was persecuted by that bishop until he was forced to leave Veles.
 He taught as a Bulgarian teacher in a school in Skopje from 1848 to 1857.
 Hadzhikonstantinov introduced the Lancaster educational system and developed active social activities there.
 Soon, in 1853, he came into a sharp conflict with a bishop and the Greek clergy.
 He was accused of being a Russian spy and for "inciting Serbs and Bulgarians to revolt."
 After the Crimean War (1853–1856), metropolitan Yoakim managed to have the authorities arrest him on 20 January 1857 and expel him from Skopje.
 Later, Hadzhikonstantinov returned to the city, but despite the letters of recommendation he presented from Belgrade, the authorities permanently exiled him.

 In 1859, he returned to Veles, and then he worked as a teacher in Prilep for a short time, returning home in early 1860.
 In 1861, when the Grand Vizier of the Empire visited Veles, the Metropolitan of Bitola accused Hadzhikonstantinov of being a Serbian spy.
 The authorities found prohibited books and newspapers by Bulgarian revolutionary Georgi Rakovski in his home.
 The locals tried to defend him.
 The authorities had Hadzhikonstantinov exiled in Aydın (Asia Minor).
 During the trip, he was beaten with a whip by the authorities and ended up losing his right eye.
 Bulgarian locals rejected the accusations against Hadzhikonstantinov and he was released two years later after pressure by the Bulgarian community in Istanbul.
 He returned to Ottoman Macedonia, where he was a Bulgarian teacher again until 1870.
 Hadzhikonstantinov-Dzhinot died in Veles on 22 August 1882.
 His grave is located in the yard of the church of St. Spas in Veles.